 Ah, the feel of freefall on your face, your hair whipping in the wind, fantastic!…

 …wait a minute!
-If you have long hair (past your shoulders), hair whipping around in freefall is actually a bad thing.
+Long hair whipping around in freefall is a bad thing...

 “So I taught AFF that morning, and thought the weather would be bad, so my hair was down.
 The weather got good enough for fun jumps, so I threw in one long braid down my back, and went for a fun jump.
 I tucked it in for exit.
 I knew the strap on my Z1 wasn’t doing its job very well lately, but no big deal, right… never been a problem before!